Gamma-ray emission from the Sagittarius Dwarf Spheroidal galaxy due to millisecond pulsars: Validation tests

 The third validation test we perform is to check whether a fit using the observed stellar distribution of the Sgr dSph as a template performs better than one using a purely geometric template placed at the same position; if the emission really is tracing the stars of the dwarf, and is not merely a chance overlap, a template matching the shape of the dwarf should perform better than a purely geometric distribution.
 For this purpose we consider disc-shaped templates of varying radii, centred at Galactic coordinates $(\ell,b)=(5.61^\circ, -14.09^\circ)$ --- the dynamical centre of the Sgr dSph -- and repeat our standard procedure of comparing baseline models to baseline + Sgr dSph models, using these geometric templates in place of the Sgr dSph stellar templates.
 We use our fiducial choices for all other templates (hadronic and bremmstrahlung emission, galactic IC emission, and the Fermi Bubbles).

 We show the results of this experiment in S.I.~\autoref{tab:geometric_templates}.
-We find that geometric templates do perform better than baseline models with no Sgr dSph component, but, as expected, even the best geometric template (for a disc of radius $r=2.0^\circ$) yields significantly less fit improvement ($TS=63.8$) than our fiducial stellar template ($TS=95.2$); this difference in test statistic, $\Delta\, TS = 31.4$, corresponds to the Sgr dSph template being preferred at $3.7\sigma$ significance.
-Moreover, this result becomes even stronger if we notice two additional points.
-First, because we tried a wide range of radii for the geometric models, the geometric templates effectively provide an extra degree of freedom that the Sgr dSph template, which is fixed by observations, lacks.
-Because we fix the template radius while performing each fit, we do not treat the varying radius as an extra degree of freedom when computing the test statistic, but if we did so, then the difference in performance between the geometric and stellar templates would be even larger.
+We find that geometric templates do perform better than baseline models with no Sgr dSph component, but, as expected, even the best geometric template (for a disc of radius $r=2.0^\circ$) yields significantly less fit improvement ($TS=63.8$) than our fiducial stellar template ($TS=95.2$).
+Note that, as we do not nest the geometric and stellar templates in the same analysis, we cannot translate this difference in test statistic into a formal statistical comparison.
+Nevertheless, this difference $\Delta\, TS = 31.4$ is indicative of a preference for the stellar template.
+Notice two additional points here: First, because we tried a wide range of radii for the geometric models, the geometric templates effectively provide an extra degree of freedom that the Sgr dSph template, which is fixed by observations, lacks.
+Because we fix the template radius while performing each fit, we do not treat the varying radius as an extra degree of freedom when computing the test statistic, but if we did so, then the difference in test statistic between the geometric and stellar templates would be even larger.
 Second, the geometric model that gives the best fit to the data is in fact the one whose radius most closely approximates the actual size of the core of the Sgr dSph.
 Indeed, Fig.~\ref{fig:profile_longaxis} (bottom) shows that, in the direction of the short axis, the Sgr dSph stellar profile falls off steeply $\sim 2^\circ-3^\circ$ away from the Sgr dSph centre.
 Thus the geometric template that gives the best match to the observations happens to be the one that most closely approximates the actual distribution of stars in the Sgr dSph.